A New Estimate of the Cutoff Value in the Bak-Sneppen Model: Introduction

 \section{Introduction}

 The Bak-Sneppen model (BS) is a discrete dynamical system defined as follows.
 Choose a population size $N \in \mathbb{N}$ and consider a cyclic graph with $N$ nodes.
 Assign to each node a \textit{fitness} value uniformly at random from $[0,1] \subset \mathbb{R}$.
 Name these fitness values $(x_1, x_2, ... x_N)$ so that $x_N$ and $x_1$ are neighbors (i.e. $x_{N+1} := x_1$ and $x_0 := x_N$).
-At each time step, determine the node $x_j$ with smallest fitness (the \textit{weakest}) and replace both it and its neighbors $x_{j-1}$ and $x_{j+1}$ with fresh values chosen uniformly at random from $[0,1]$ (we say the nodes have \textit{mutated}).
+At each time step, determine the node $x_j$ with smallest fitness (the \textit{weakest}) and replace both it and its neighbors $x_{j-1}$ and $x_{j+1}$ with fresh values chosen uniformly at random from $[0,1]$ (we say the minimum node has \textit{mutated}).

 Via this process, the weakest nodes are repeatedly eliminated in a way reminiscent of biological evolution.
 The mutation of nodes neighboring the weakest coarsely reflects the effects of disappearing species on nearby species.
 Bak and Sneppen in \cite{bak} suggest that this model has dynamic features also seen in biological evolution, namely ``Self-organized criticality'' (see also~\cite{gould} for discussion of ``punctuated equilibrium'' and~\cite{deboer} for precise exploration of these features).